cma2015/CAFU/README.md

 ### CAFU released on Oct 13, 2018

-- CAFU source codes, web server and docker image were released for the first time.
+- CAFU source codes, web server and Docker image were released for the first time.

 ## How to access help